balena-os/balena-supervisor/README.md

 * Download an Intel Edison image from staging, open `config.img` with an archive tool like [peazip](http://sourceforge.net/projects/peazip/files/)
 * Download a Raspberry Pi 2 image, flash it to an SD card, then mount partition 5 (resin-conf).

-The config.json file should look something like this (beautified and commented for better explanation):
+The config.json file should look something like this:

+(Please note we've added comments to the JSON for better explanation - the actual file should be valid json *without* such comments)
 ```json
 {
 	"applicationId": "2167", /* Id of the app this supervisor will run */